Chris Jiashu Xu: Skyline Tower

-Xu is currently building the largest skyscraper in the New York City borough of Queens, the Skyline Tower in Long Island City.
+Xu built the largest skyscraper in the New York City borough of Queens, the Skyline Tower in Long Island City.
 The development site, containing approximately 780,000 buildable square feet, was purchased in 2015 from Citigroup, and subsequently refinanced with a $100 million loan from Bank of China in 2016.

 By mid-2018, the project had secured over half a billion dollars from lenders, which by that time had included JP Morgan Chase and a consortium of other banks.
 Construction on the site began in 2017 and it is projected to go on the market in 2021, with condominiums priced from $500,000 to $4 million.
 The building topped-out in October 2019.

 In July 2022, ninety buyers of units within Skyline Tower filed a complaint with the New York Attorney General that the building's success had been exaggerated to prospective buyers, citing year-end financial statements displaying only 42 percent occupancy versus the 60 percent occupancy claimed by the building's sales and marketing agent.
 The brokerage disputed their assertion, stating that the 60 percent figure included units under contract.
+The same complaint also noted delayed repairs and other construction issues, including a lack of soundproofing and incomplete punch list items.